raymondbutcher/remake/README.md

 Usage: `remake -check=2s [target]`

-Setting the check interval will change how often Remake checks for changes.
+This controls how often Remake checks for changes.
 The default interval is `2s`.

 ### Grace period